Visa Exemption

 Latest Updates about International Flights to Vietnam.

-March 24, 2022 Currently, there are 18 countries offering international flights to Vietnam including Cambodia, Hong Kong (China), Japan, South Korea, Malaysia, Philippines, Singapore, Taiwan (China), Thailand, Laos, France, Germany, UK, Australia, United Arab Emirates, USA, Indonesia, Qatar.
+Currently, there are 20 countries offering international flights to Vietnam including Cambodia, Hong Kong (China), Japan, South Korea, Malaysia, Philippines, Qatar, Singapore, Taiwan (China), Thailand, Turkey, United Arab Emirates, Laos, China, France, Germany, United Kingdom, Australia, Russia, USA

-Airlines in Vietnam, which are Vietnam Airlines, Vietjet Air, Bamboo Airways, and Pacific Airlines, are offering international flights to other countries, including Japan, South Korea, Taiwan, Hong Kong, Singapore, Thailand, Cambodia, Laos, Australia, Germany, UK, France, USA, Indonesia, Malaysia.
+Airlines in Vietnam, which are Vietnam Airlines, Vietjet Air, Bamboo Airways, and Pacific Airlines, are offering international flights to other countries, including United States, Japan, South Korea, China, Taipei, Hong Kong, Singapore, Cambodia, Thailand, Malaysia, Laos, Philippines, Australia, Germany, France, United Kingdom, United Arab Emirates, Qatar, Turkey, and India…

 Also, international airlines already start to flight to Vietnam again with the following current flight frequencies: